-A certificate of competency and a transcript for 18 Continuing Education Units (4.5 CEUs per course) will be issued by USC Rossier School of Education to participants who complete all four online courses successfully, including the Mid-course Application Project and Capstone Project.
+A transcript for 18 Continuing Education Units (4.5 CEUs per course) will be issued by USC Rossier School of Education to participants who complete all four online courses successfully, including the Mid-course Application Project and Capstone Project.

 A transcript for 3 Continuing Education Units will be issued by the USC Rossier School of Education to participants for each online course that they complete.
-Participants are not required to complete the Mid-course Application Project and Capstone Project to earn CEU credit alone.
+Participants are not required to complete the Mid-course Application Project and Capstone Project to earn the partial CEU transcript.

 USC Rossier School of Education